Corneal and External Diseases

 The WVU Eye Institute provides both medical and surgical treatment of disorders that affect the cornea and other external structures of the eye.
+The cornea is the clear, dome-shaped structure that transmits and focuses light into the eye and serves an important protective function.
+When the cornea is misshapen or scarred, vision can be compromised.

-- Cornea transplant
+- Cornea transplantation

 - Cataract surgery for high-risk patients